-A business in the Cayman Islands can be run as a sole trader operation, a partnership or a limited company.
-It is also possible for a foreign company to register a branch in the Cayman Islands in order for the foreign company to operate locally.
+A business in the Cayman Islands can be run as a sole trader operation, a partnership or a company.
+It is also possible for a foreign company to register a branch in the Cayman Islands in order for the foreign company to operate locally, for such purposes as, for example, being the general partner in a Cayman Islands limited partnership

 On This Page